 After the contraction, the pressure in the veins drops, and new blood can reach the lumens.
 But if the muscles are weak, they can’t press the vessels to pump blood.
 The valves are no longer able to close correctly, so the blood remains in veins.
 That leads to a feeling of heaviness, fatigue, swelling, and varicose veins.

 Compression socks with their simple mechanism of action can help people with this problem.
 They tighten the veins and close the valves again.
 The smaller diameter of the vein means faster circulation.
 When the leg moves, the sock creates an outer boundary to the muscles, making blood pumping even more effective.
+One good option for you would be something like a custom sock lab where you can get the buttery soft feeling to prevent any pain afterward.

 Carrying a new life is the most beautiful period in every woman’s life.
 Still, ladies suffering from varicose veins can’t remember it that way.
 In pregnancy, this condition may worsen due to weight gain and lack of physical activity.
 Vein issues can happen to women who haven’t had this problem before pregnancy.